 There is no antidote available in the market which can permanently heal celiac however medical science is trying to find out the antidote which can heal celiac disease.

-Doctors meditate on the celiac disease by helping people to stick to a gluten-free diet.
-Gluten is a protein found naturally in grains, including wheat, barley, rye, etc.
+Doctors cure celiac disease by supporting people to stick to a gluten-free diet.
+Gluten is a protein that is found naturally in rye, grain, and wheat.

-Gluten is also added to various other foods and products.
-For people who have celiac disease, eating gluten generates an abnormal immune system reaction that harms the small intestine.
+Gluten is filled in various products and beverages.
+For individuals who have celiac disease, eating gluten produce an abnormal reaction to their immune system which harm the small intestine.

 6 : 200+ symptoms have been associated with celiac disease.
 Some people have no symptoms at all

-Most of cases celiac patients have the signs and symptoms of celiac disease can be very different and vary between children and adults.
-Digestive signs and symptoms in adults include:
+Most of cases celiac patients have the manifestation and symptoms of celiac can be different and vary between different ages and groups.
+Digestive indications and symptoms in adults include: